rogino/COSCNotes/COSC367/Week 09 Basic Machine Learning.md

 # Week 09: Basic Machine Learning

-Learning: improving behaviour based experience.
+Learning: improving behavior based experience.
 This could be:

-- The range of behaviours increasing
+- The range of behaviors increasing
 - The accuracy of its tasks increasing
 - The speed at which it executes its tasks is faster

 Components of a learning problem:

-- Task: the behaviour/task being improved e.g. classification
+- Task: the behavior/task being improved e.g. classification
 - Data: experiences used to improve the performance of its tasks
 - Measure of improvement: a way of measuring the performance/improvement e.g. accuracy of classification